joshakeman/notes/ultimate_go/ultimate-go.md

 If you're not sure what to use then use pointer semantics.
 If you can use value semantics, then use them.

-Do not make copies of values that pointers point to
+Do not make copies of values that pointers point to, that is a violation of semantic law

 ## 4.1 Methods--Part 3 (Function/Method Variables)